msokolov/lux/doc/PLANS.md

 ### More indexing options, and query optimizations that use them

-#### Optimize range queries

-We currently optimize comparisons of indexed values with atomics;  e.g. `//foo[@id='x123']`.
-We could also use the indexes to optimize predicates involving other comparison operators, like `collection()[.//modification-date > xs:date('2009-12-32')]`.

 #### Automatically optimize indexed order by expressions

-Currently, in order to sort expressions efficiently, the query writer must explicitly invoke the lux:field-values() function as a marker for the optimizer.
+Currently, in order to sort expressions efficiently, the query writer must reference the lux:key() function explicitly as a marker for the optimizer.
 We could enhance the optimizer to detect indexed expressions itself.

 #### Optimize deep paging with sorted queries